balancer/code-review/erc4626/VicunaReview.md

 If none of these is checked, then this might be a pretty great ERC4626!
 If any of these is checked, we must thoroughly elaborate on the conditions that lead to the potential issue.
 Decision points are not binary; a ERC4626 can be safe despite these boxes being checked.
 A check simply indicates that thorough vetting is required in a specific area, and this vetting should be used to inform a holistic analysis of the ERC4626.

 ### Administrative Privileges
-- [ ] The ERC4626 Beefy Wrapper Vault is upgradeable.
+- [ ] The ERC4626 Wrapper Vault is upgradeable.

 ### Common Manipulation Vectors
 - [x] The ERC4626 Vault is susceptible to donation attacks.